astronomer-integrations/analytics.js-integration-sailthru/readme.md

 To support Sailthru's [Abandoned Carts](https://getstarted.sailthru.com/lo/automate-abandoned-cart-reminders/) system, we offer the option to configure a `reminderTemplate` and `reminderTime` for `Product Added`, `Product Removed`, and `Order Updated` events.
 These are transactional emails that are sent after a user "abandons" their cart, or has an incomplete purchase on their account for a certain period of time.

 Both values are configured in the [MetaRouter UI](http://app.metarouter.io/).
 If you configure a `reminderTemplate`, you must configure a `reminderTime` as well.
-The `reminderTemplate` must match the public name of a template previously configured in [Sailthru's UI](https://my.sailthru.com/templates-list). `reminderTime` must be a unit of time, such as `+60 minutes`, `+24 hours`, or `+2 weeks`.
+The `reminderTemplate` must match the public name of a template previously configured in [Sailthru's UI](https://my.sailthru.com/templates-list). `reminderTime` must be a unit of time, such as `60 minutes`, `24 hours`, or `2 weeks`.
+We will handle adding the `+` to the front of the time value.
 To read more about how Sailthru calculates time, refer to their [time documentation](https://getstarted.sailthru.com/developers/zephyr-functions-library/time/).

 You can also pass in `reminderTemplate` and `reminderTime` as properties on the track event object under `properties.reminderTime` or as a destination option like so: